luci/luci-go/lucicfg/doc/README.md

+Returns a new ACL binding.

-Returns an ACL binding which assigns given role (or roles) to given individuals, groups or LUCI projects.
+It assign the given role (or roles) to given individuals, groups or LUCI projects.

 Lists of acl.entry structs are passed to `acls` fields of [luci.project(...)](#luci.project) and [luci.bucket(...)](#luci.bucket) rules.